 Advice for Christmas – Expectations & Guilt

-Today’s advice for Coping with Christmas is focusing on Expectations and Guilt.
+This Advice for Christmas is focusing on Expectations and Guilt.

-Christmas is going to feel different.
+Christmas is going to feel different, we can’t deny that.
 If you find that you want to shut yourself away and spend Christmas alone that’s ok, but try to plan in one or two things that will give you some comfort and pleasure, even if you are choosing to overlook Christmas completely.
 It is so easy to hide away because we fear we might get upset or emotional.
 Why deny yourself the opportunity of company or even support and comfort off those around you?
 Just in case you change your mind, its always good to have a backup plan.

 I can’t really remember much about the day I answered the phone to the worst news possible.
 Emotions just kept coming in waves, sadness, pain, panic… over and over.
 There are many emotions in grief and often we feel multiple emotions at one time – this is what was happening to me.
 I remember thinking I need to pull myself together, my family need me to be strong and really, that just wasn’t the case.
 It took me a few months to let myself go and stop running through this repetitive cycle, but when I did a new set of emotions set in, the main one being guilt.
 I felt guilty because I irrationally thought maybe I could have changed what happened, for beginning to laugh again, enjoy myself and at some points, I forgot that there was a key part of my family missing.

 I remember sharing this feeling with a friend and they told me “You shouldn’t feel that way, you have nothing to be guilty about”, but the truth of it is, guilt is a feeling, for me it was in the pit of my stomach and would travel up to my chest and I couldn’t just switch it off.
 Feelings need to be validated which is why I had to find a way to accept my guilt and move forward with my life – no one could just simply tell me to stop feeling that way.